 Musicians are great at honing their craft, playing songs and writing lyrics.
 Being a salesman isn’t necessarily something that’s in your bag of tricks.
 Getting your music into more ears will help you make those future albums though, so get out there and sell your music!

-You might also enjoy: 8 Effective Strategies to Sell Your Music Online
+You might also enjoy: The Complete Guide to Selling Your Music Online